tismiracle/Stock-Market-App/README.md

 - Python 3.x

 Libraries:
-- tkinter – for building the graphical user interface.
+- `tkinter` – for building the graphical user interface.
-- matplotlib – for generating charts.
+- `matplotlib` – for generating charts.
-- ctypes, platform, subprocess, re – for operating system handling and data processing.
+- `ctypes`, `platform`, `subprocess`, `re` – for operating system handling and data processing.
-- json – for modifying JSON files.
+- `json` – for modifying JSON files.
-- pandas – for loading data files.
+- `pandas` – for loading data files.
-- requests – for sending requests to the API server.
+- `requests` – for sending requests to the API server.

 ## Startup Guide
 1. Install Required Libraries